Adesdesk/ZK-Circuit-Implementation/README.md

    // final signal outputs
    signal output q;

-   // component gates used to create crafteradesdeskcircuit circuit
+   // component gates used to create CrafterAdesdeskCircuit circuit
    component andGate = AND();
    component notGate = NOT();
    component orGate = OR();